vimlab/split-term.vim/readme.md

 - `:10Term` would open an horizontal buffer with 10 lines displayed, on top of the current buffer.

-- `:100VTerm` would open a vertical buffer with 10 lines displayed.
+- `:100VTerm` would open a vertical buffer with 10 lines displayed, right of the current buffer.

 - `:Term npm search something` would open a new terminal buffer and launch a search on npm registry.
 This is a good candidate to appreciate the async